timescale/docs/promscale/index.md

 *   Learn about [Promscale benefits][promscale-benefits] to understand how it can be useful in your environment.
 *   [Install Promscale][install-promscale].
+*   [Learn about tobs][about-tobs] to understand how the observability stack for Kubernetes works before you begin using it.
 *   Use Promscale to [run queries][promscale-run-queries].
 *   Use Promscale with [visualization tools][promscale-visualization].